 1. If you are staying in your home, change the locks as soon as your spouse moves out.
 Reprogram the alarm system (if you have one) to a new code.
 Also, contact your alarm company to make sure that they will not let your spouse reprogram it again.
 Get the garage door opener back and reprogram the garage code.
 Make sure that you have all the keys to the vehicles that you drive.

 2. Immediately, if not sooner, change ALL your passwords.
 This applies to your email, any online shopping sites, any online business accounts, retirement accounts, bank accounts, credit cards, etc. Don’t forget to change the password to your smartphone or any other electronic devices.
-If you had not utilized the password function … Keep reading
+If you had not utilized the password function on these gadgets before, you absolutely should … Keep reading

 This tip sounds simple, but many folks have ignored the finances of their marriage because their spouse is in control (and often controlling), or because they have not “needed” to become knowledgeable.